MicrosoftDocs/memdocs/memdocs/intune/enrollment/apple-mdm-push-certificate-get.md

 3. Select **Upload** to finish configuring the MDM push certificate.

 ## Renew Apple MDM push certificate
-The Apple MDM push certificate is valid for one year.
+The Apple MDM push certificate is valid for 365 days.
 You must renew it annually to maintain iOS/iPadOS and macOS device management.
 Once the certificate expires, there is a 30-day grace period to renew it.

 Renew the MDM push certificate with the same Apple ID you used to create it.